 After that we head towards the gallery where we will be able to see “in situ” the mine workings as they were in different epochs.
 Descending in an elevator towards the heart of the mine, we reach a depth of 205m below the surface, the same distance that the miners who worked here had to descend every working day in this shaft.
 The mines in Puertollano were working during the period from 1875 to 1975.

 Welcome to the inside of the earth.
-We have descended via an elevator that simulated the sounds that the miners would've heard when they descended in the mine's cage, and we arrive at the area that was known as “The Quay”, where the horizontal gallery coincides with the vertical shaft.
+We have descended with the audioguide via an elevator that simulated the sounds that the miners would've heard when they descended in the mine's cage, and we arrive at the area that was known as “The Quay”, where the horizontal gallery coincides with the vertical shaft.

 This is both the entrance and the exit to the mine, everything enters and leaves through here, from workers to wagons, machines, ventilation, etc. We can see details typical of the time such as systems to enable comunication with the outside world or the signalling bells which can be seen on the right, the intercom and order boards.
 The quay is reinforced with metal to avoid collapses, and on the left-hand side there is a return track to enable the unloading of wagons laden with minerals extracted from the mine.

-We begin to walk through the main gallery and we find ourselves in the period of 1873, the year in which coal deposits were discovered in Puertollano.
+We begin to walk with the audioguide through the main gallery and we find ourselves in the period of 1873, the year in which coal deposits were discovered in Puertollano.
 Two years later, the first mine works began.
 This main gallery is double tracked, originally reinforced with eucalyptus wood, a wood known to resist well in humid environments, with the aim of keeping water out of the zone and avoiding rockfalls.

 THE MANUAL COALFACE

-We arrive at the coal face, that's to say the excavations that take place in the galleries, where we can see a miner using a drill.
+We arrive with the audioguide at the coal face, that's to say the excavations that take place in the galleries, where we can see a miner using a drill.
 The driller was the person who created the whole in which the explosives would then be placed to be detonated and so enable the extraction of coal.
 The holes were 2metres deep and were drilled every 10cm.
 We can also see in this area other tools used in the mine such as picks and spades, which were the property of the miners so as to encourage them to take good care of them and not to lose them in any mine collapse!
 To excavate they used picks, and to load the wagons they used the shovels.

 The wagons were drawn along the tracks in the gallery thanks to manual labour as well, the miners had to pull them, unless they had a mule available for the purpose.
 Mules were so used to walking the same routes and to drawing the same loads all the time that, if the were coupled to a wagon which weighed more than usual the mules refused to move until the load was reduced to normal.